makovalab-psu/RecoverY/README.md

 ### Scripts

-The following scripts are included with this distribution of RecoverY
+The following scripts are included with this distribution of RecoverY, and are automatically run by recovery.py as part of the pipeline.
+Users may consider them separately for custom needs if required.

 **kmers.py**